Cricket in England: University cricket

-University matches
+University first-class matches

-Oxford and Cambridge universities played their first match against each other in 1827.
-After the advent of first class cricket, matches between Oxford and Cambridge, and between either of those two universities and another first class side, were considered first class matches, with the status applied retroactively to earlier matches.
-First class counties started playing matches at other universities in the 1980s, the first being Nottinghamshire vs Durham University at The Racecourse in 1981, but these were not granted first class status.
+Oxford and Cambridge universities played their first match against each other in 1827, with the combined Oxford and Cambridge Universities team played 18 first class matches against touring sides from 1839 to 1992, including two before official first class status started.
+After the advent of first class cricket in 1895, matches between Oxford and Cambridge – or between either of those universities and another first class side – were considered first class matches, with that status also applied retroactively to earlier matches.